In early recovery it is important to be mindful of people, places, and things that we relate to drinking.

 - You can tell them that you have already had enough to drink (isn’t this true that we have had quite enough by the time we are in recovery?)

 - Simply say “no, thank you.”
 We do not always have to give a reason why we do not want a drink.

 - You can say that you quit drinking.

-My world was all about drinking, so drinkers are whom I hung around.
-When I stopped drinking I slowly came to realize that not everyone drinks.
+My world was all about drinking, so drinkers were my main group of friends.
+When I stopped drinking, I slowly came to realize that not everyone drinks.
 When I visited family in Italy in my drinking days, I thought everyone drank.
 With every meal there was wine.
 At the pizzerias we drank beer.
-There were nightcaps at night and every café offered liquor that could be added into your cup espresso or cappuccino.
+There were nightcaps at night, and every café offered liquor that could be added into your espresso or cappuccino.
 I went back to Italy a few years ago, and to be honest, I was a little bit nervous, even with years of sobriety under my belt.
 I hadn’t seen my cousins in years, and last time I did, we drank together.
 I was not quite sure how I would handle the situation.